mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/authenticate-alice-and-bob/java.md

 ### Get NexmoClient instance

-To retrieve client instance inside `LoginViewModel` class.
-Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
+In a production application you would typically retrieve the client instance inside the `LoginViewModel` class via injection.
+However, in this tutorial, you will retrieve the instance directly.
 Replace the `client` property in the `LoginViewModel` class:

 ```java
 private NexmoClient client = NexmoClient.get();